sunnya97/ethereum-developers-guide/public-key-cryptography.md

 ###### [Cryptographic Identity in Blockchain](https://www.youtube.com/embed/fgSvXFZ1GuU?start=1005&end=1187&version=3) \[3 min video\]

 This quick video clip from Blockchain at Berkeley explains the value of why we need public and private keys on the blockchain.
-It analogies the public and private key pair of cryptographic identity to an email address and password pair.
+It creates an analogy between the public and private key pair of a cryptographic identity to an email address and password pair.
 It also gives a sense of scale to the magnitude of the number of public keys.

 ###### [Why do you need public-private key cryptography on the blockchain?](https://blog.wetrust.io/why-do-i-need-a-public-and-private-key-on-the-blockchain-c2ea74a69e76) \[3 min read\]